Our website is now open for orders that will ship January, February & March 2023.

 Chance apple seedling discovered near Long Beach, California, and introduced in 1949.
 Large fruit with red over green skin.
 Flesh is crisp and juicy with a balance of sugar and acid.
 Large, vigorous, productive tree.
 Good keeper.
 Ripens late September to mid October in coastal southern California climates.
 Zones 6 to 11.
 Very low winter chilling requirement, about 300 hrs.
 Partially self-fruitful, better crops with Fuji, Gala, Braeburn or Mutsu as pollenizer.
 Available on M111.

 Granny Smith Miniature Apple

 From New Zealand.
 Large, late, green, all-purpose, very popular apple.
 Crisp, tart, excellent keeper.
 Requires long summer; thrives in hot climates.
 Prolonged bloom; good pollenizer for other apples.
 Ripens in October/November.
 Zones 6 to 9.
 500 hours or less.
 Self-fruitful.
 Available on Gen.

 Granny Smith Apple - Semi-dwarf

-Fuji Apple - Standard
+Fuji Apple - Semi-dwarf

 Recent introduction from Japan; now California's favorite apple.
 Sweet, crisp, very flavorful.
 Dull reddish-orange skin, sometimes russetted.
 Ripens in mid to late September; excellent keeper.
 Excellent pollenizer for other apples.
-400 hrs.
+Zones 4 to 9.
+500 hours or less.
 Self-fruitful.
-On Apple rootstock.
+On M111 rootstock.